gosintraguide-create/GOSINTRAREPOSITORY/README.md

-  # Go Sintra Website
+  # HopOn Sintra Sintra Website

-  This is a code bundle for Go Sintra Website.
-The original project is available at https://www.figma.com/design/kqNXtFqmLKsh4yctFKDz8O/Go-Sintra-Website.
+  This is a code bundle for HopOn Sintra Sintra Website.
+The original project is available at https://www.figma.com/design/kqNXtFqmLKsh4yctFKDz8O/HopOn-Sintra-Sintra-Website.

   ## Running the code